 This screen also contains 5 other columns with helpful stock quantity info:

 In stock - the amount of stock you currently have on hand.
 Products are added to stock when a manufacturing order (MO) is completed or an outsourced purchase order (OPO) is received.
 Products are removed when a sales order (SO) is delivered.
-Materials are added when a purchase order (PO) is received and removed when a MO or OPO (with materials included in the Product recipes / BOMs) is completed.
+Materials are added when a purchase order (PO) is received and removed when an MO or OPO (with materials included in the Product recipes / BOMs) is completed.
 In stock levels can also be changed through a Stock adjustment.

 Committed - the amount of stock dedicated to an open SO, MO or OPO.
 Products are committed to an open SO, and materials are committed to open Sales, Manufacturing, and Outsourced purchase orders.